axtend/axlib/client/finality-grandpa/README.md

-Integration of the GRANDPA finality gadget into axlib.
+Integration of the GRANDPA finality gadget into substrate.

 This crate is unstable and the API and usage may change.